Spiked Thin Mint Shake is a delicious treat when you want to feel like a kid…but aren’t!

-It’s not like I don’t get asked to do this all day, every day but if it’s a local place I’ll try to comply and while not billing them for promotion I do ask for something in return.
+It’s not like I don’t get asked to do this all day, every day but if it’s a local place I’ll try to comply and while not charging them a fee for promotion, I do ask for something in return.

-While Friday Cocktails does run the gamut from classic cocktails to some newfangled bar special (next week!) to my latest idea for a heretofore never before tried margarita, I will occasionally throw in an adult dessert that really can’t be called a cocktail at all.
+While Friday Cocktails does run the gamut from classic cocktails to some newfangled bar special or my latest idea for a heretofore never before tried margarita, I will occasionally throw in an adult dessert that really treads a fine line if being called a cocktail.

 Remember the Boozy Salted Caramel Milkshake from Ted’s?
 Or maybe the Boozy Hot Fudge Milkshake?
 Those are what inspired me to try something similar with Thin Mints as the star.
 There is something decadent about drinking a milkshake that reminds us of childhood but includes a tipple of booze; almost makes it feel like we shouldn’t but we can and we do!

-This one is great too and while Girl Scout cookie season is short lived; they are available through March.
+This one is great too, and while Girl Scout cookie season is short lived, they are available through March.
 Too late?
 Just substitute some Oreo Cookies and it will be close with the Mint Chocolate Chips and the Peppermint Schnapps in the mix.
 Want to make it for St. Patrick’s Day?
 Add a bit of green food coloring to the whipped cream while beating it…you’ll fit right in!

 Now off to sample this again, you know, to make sure I got it just right.
 Cheers!

-PIN ‘Spiked Thin Mint Shake’
+PIN IT!
+‘Spiked Thin Mint Shake’

 - 2 cups vanilla ice cream

-- 2 oz crème de menthe
+- 2 ounces crème de menthe

-- 2 oz vodka
+- 2 ounces vodka

-- 1/4 cup Mint Chocolate Chips
+- ¼ cup Mint Chocolate Chips

-- 12 Thin Mint Cookies; chopped
+- 12 Thin Mint Cookies chopped

-- Milk (optional)
+- Milk optional

 - Whipped Cream

-- 4 Thin Mint cookies; chopped
+- 4 Thin Mint cookies chopped

 - Put glasses into the freezer to chill.